-- 11.2.3 Measure Pl_x .
+H1.2.4 Reduce Outdoor Temperature.
+Approach the target outdoor dry-bulb temperature by adjusting the outdoor temperature at a rate of change of no more than 20°F per hour.
+This target temperature is five degrees Fahrenheit less than the temperature Specified by the OUM at which the Crankcase Heater turns on.
+Maintain the target temperature within $\pm 2^{\circ}$ F while making the power measurement, as described in Section H1.2.5 of this appendix.

+H1.2.5 Measure $P2_x$.
 If the unit has a Crankcase Heater time delay, make sure that time delay function is disabled or wait until delay time has passed.
-Determine the average power from non-zero value data measured over a 5- minute interval of the non-operating central air-conditioner or heat pump and designate the average power as Pl_x , the Shoulder Season total off-mode power.
-For units with Crankcase Heater which operate during this part of the test and whose controls cycle or vary Crankcase Heater power over time, the test period shall consist of three complete Crankcase Heater cycles or 18 hours, whichever comes first.
-Designate the average power over the test period as Pl_x , the Shoulder Season total off-mode power. - I1.2.4 Reduce Outdoor Temperature.
-Approach the target outdoor dry-bulb temperature by adjusting the outdoor temperature at a rate of change of no more than 20 °F per hour.
-This target temperature is five degrees Fahrenheit less than the temperature specified by the OUM at which the Crankcase Heater turns on.
-Maintain the target temperature within ± 2 °F while making the power measurement, as described in Section I1.2.5 of this appendix. - 11.2.5 Measure $P2_x$.
-If the unit has a Crankcase Heater time delay, make sure that time delay function is disabled or wait until delay time has passed.
 Determine the average non-zero power of the non-operating central air-conditioner or heat pump over a 5-minute interval and designate it as $P2_x$, the heating season total off-mode power.
 For units with Crankcase Heater whose controls cycle or vary Crankcase Heater power over time, the test period shall consist of three complete Crankcase Heater cycles or 18 hours, whichever comes first.
-Designate the average power over the test period as $P2_x$, the heating season total off-mode power. - 11.2.6 Measure P_x .
+Designate the average power over the test period as $P2_x$, the heating season total off-mode power.

+H1.2.6 Measure P_x .
 For Coil-only Systems and for Blower Coil Systems for which a furnace or Modular Blower is the designated air mover: Disconnect all low-voltage wiring for the outdoor components and outdoor controls from the low-voltage transformer.
-Determine the average power from non-zero value data measured over a 5- minute interval of the power supplied to the (remaining) low-voltage components of the central air-conditioner or heat pump, or low-voltage power, P_x .
+Determine the average power from non-zero value data measured over a 5- minute interval of the power supplied to the (remaining) low-voltage components of the central airconditioner or heat pump, or low- voltage power, P_x .
 This power measurement does not include line power supplied to the Outdoor Unit.
-It is the line power supplied to the air mover, or, if a compatible transformer is used instead of an air mover, it is the line power supplied to the transformer primary coil.
-If a compatible transformer is used instead of an air mover and power output of the low-voltage secondary circuit is measured, P_x is zero. - I1.2.7 Calculate P1.
+It is the line power supplied to the air mover, or, if a compatible transformer is used instead of an air mover, it is the line power output of the low-voltage secondary circuit is measured, P_x is zero.

+H1.2.7 Calculate P1.
 Set the number of compressors (n_c) equal to the unit's number of single-stage compressors (n_s) plus 1.75 times the unit's number of compressors that are not single-stage (n_v) .

-For Single Package Units and Blower Coil Systems for which the air mover is not a furnace or Modular Blower, divide the Shoulder Season total off-mode power $(P1_x)$ by the number of compressors (n_c) to calculate P1, the Shoulder Season per-compressor off-mode power.
+For Single Package Units and Blower Coil Systems for which the air mover is not a furnace or Modular Blower, divide the Shoulder Season total off-mode power ($P1_x$) by the number of compressors (n_c) to calculate P1, the Shoulder Season per-compressor off-mode power.
 Round to the nearest watt.
 The expression for calculating P1 is as follows:

-For Coil-only Systems and Blower Coil Systems for which a furnace or a Modular Blower is the designated air mover, subtract the low-voltage power (P_x) from the Shoulder Season total off-mode power (P_x) and divide by the number of compressors (n_c) to calculate P1, the Shoulder Season per- compressor off-mode power.
+For Coil-only Systems and Blower Coil Systems for which a furnace or a Modular Blower is the designated air mover, subtract the low-voltage power (P_x) from the Shoulder Season total off-mode power (P_1) and divide by the number of compressors (n_c) to calculate P1, the Shoulder Season per- compressor off-mode power.
 Round to the nearest watt.
-The expression for calculating P_x 1 is as follows:
+The expression for calculating P1 is as follows:

-I1.2.8 Calculate P2.
-Determine the number of compressors (n_c) as described in Section I1.2.7 of this appendix.
+H1.2.8 Calculate P2.
+Determine the number of compressors (n_c) as described in Section H1.2.7 of this appendix.